 But everything happened so suddenly, and 5 minutes later the manager was escorting me outside to have a look at the brand new silver 2016 Stingray which had just 5 virgin miles on it.
 After a quick visual inspection (and my signature proving that it happened) he simply said “have fun!” as he threw me the keys.
 It was going to be a great day!

 Ahh, it felt good to be back in a C7 Corvette again.
-This car is no stranger to me, as I drove a bright yellow 2015 Stingray 2,800 miles from San Diego to Washington DC in the spring of last year.
-I bonded quite well with that Corvette during that week long adventure, and it’s still an experience I think about quite frequently.
+This car is no stranger to me, as I did a 2,800 mile C7 Corvette road trip from San Diego to Washington DC in the spring of last year.
+I bonded quite well with it during that week long adventure, and it’s still an experience I think about quite frequently.

 It didn’t take long for me to realize that the C7 Corvette is everything I want in a car during that drive, and those same feelings came rushing back to me as I opened the door and plopped down into this brand new 2016 model.
 It almost felt as I had come home from a long journey, reunited with a long lost friend.